-Humankind has known for millennia that herbs can be used not only for natural health, but for natural beauty as well.
+Humankind has known for millennia that herbs can be used not only for cooking and wellness, but for natural beauty as well.
 For example, some herbs have an astringent quality while other can aid your skin in moisture absorption.
 Others can help you clear up an acne breakout and so your skin can have a healthy glow.

 1. Oat Straw